robstoll/atrium/.github/CONTRIBUTING.md

    - Spek Framework by Spek Team
 3. Import the project (import the build.gradle -> import as project, works more reliably)
-4. Open up a terminal (e.g. Intellij's built in -> usually ALT+F12) and run `./gradlew build` This builds the project (compile, run tests etc) via gradle
+4. Open up a terminal (e.g. Intellij's built in -> usually ALT+F12) and run `./gradlew build` This builds the project (compile, run tests etc.) via gradle
-5. Read up the [Coding Conventions of Atrium](#coding-conventions) (there are only 5 points).
+5. Read up the [Coding Conventions of Atrium](#coding-conventions) (there are only 4 points).

 Note: IntelliJ requires a few workarounds.
 - IntelliJ may warn you about duplicate content roots.